Introducing Leak Detection Systems for Monitoring Pipeline Operations

 The project will assist pipeline operating companies in identifying the best technologies for detecting liquid hydrocarbon releases from airborne platforms and will provide key information to the equipment Vendors to enhance the sensitivity and reliability of their equipment.

-The Airborne Leak Detection JIP was launched in December 2014 with a technology review to identify commercial technologies that have the potential to detect small leaks of liquid hydrocarbons from pipelines.
+The Airborne Leak Detection Joint Industry Project (JIP) was launched in December 2014 with a technology review to identify commercial technologies that have the potential to detect small leaks of liquid hydrocarbons from pipelines.
 Vendors of these technologies were invited to participate in the project by providing technical information on the performance of their technology.

 The project work included modelling the subsurface transport of the released fluid through the soil, as well as the dispersion of the volatile organic compounds (VOCs) into the atmosphere.
 The potential to use thermal imaging and ground heave monitoring to locate small liquid leaks was also evaluated with similar models.